David-Durst/aetherlingHaskellIR/src/lib/SimulatorLib/README.md

 This is not the most elegant solution to the issue of handling memory IO.

+Note: Some Ops may not be simulated properly if one of their input streams is empty (particularly combinational ones).
+Any Ops you implement may do the same (but it's recommended that they report this error at the preprocessing stage – see below).

-        2. How to Extend the Simulator with a Combinational Leaf Op.
+# 2. How to Extend the Simulator with a Combinational Leaf Op.

 Suppose that a new Op is added to STAST.hs and it needs to be implemented in the simulator.
 This can easily be done without